edwinchoate/edwinchoate.github.io/_case_studies/prepcheck.md

 <figure>
     <img alt="a chat thread interface with a side panel expanding, showing a list of all of the past chats" src="/assets/img/prepcheck/finished-design.png">
-    <figcaption>I was intentional about making the Past Chats feature a modular part of the design that it could be added on later (or not), because I knew it wasn't considered a requirement for the initial launch.
-I sought to make the design hold up in either case, whether or not we made past chats navigable.
+    <figcaption>I was intentional about making the Past Chats feature a modular part of the design so that it could be added on later (or not), because I knew it wasn't considered a requirement for the initial launch.
+I sought to make the design hold up in either case, whether or not we made past chats navigable.</figcaption>
+</figure>

 By reserving the space on the left side of the screen for a potential navigation drawer, the feature was solved for in the future case, and the interface had a minimalist aesthetic with plenty of whitespace in the immediate term.
-A win-win.</figcaption>
-</figure>

 A nice benefit of keeping the interface uncluttered and minimal in the desktop view was that when it came time to work out the responsive layouts for mobile and tablet, very little of the interface needed to be rearranged to get it to work on smaller screen sizes.